DamienIrving/teaching/utas_climate_lecture.md

 the transport of heat from the tropics towards the poles.

-## Different temporal and spacial scales

-The general circulation and thermohaline circulation do a good job at describing the large scale climate, but smaller scale factors are important for local differences:
-- Topography: Strahan much wetter than Swansea
-- Land/ocean distribution: Much colder winters in New Hampshire than here, much cooler in the eastern suburbs of Sydney due to sea breeze

-## Climate variability
+### Climate variability

-Geological timescales: Milankovic cycles, movement of continents, etc
+The ocean plays a big role in climate variability...
+ENSO, IOD.

 Decadal: IPO
 Annual: ENSO, SAM, IOD (Show BoM seasonal outlook video, drought)

+Geological timescales: Milankovic cycles, movement of continents, etc

 ## Summary

-Our weather and climate is driven ultimately by the energy the Earth receives from the Sun.
+Our weather and climate is driven ultimately by the unequal distribution of energy that the Earth receives from the Sun.
-The conditions we experience around the world are governed by the way this energy is redistributed by the atmosphere and oceans.

-The behaviour of the atmosphere and oceans is governed by fundamental laws of physics.
-The behaviour is very complex because many different processes and scales - from microscopic to global - are involved.
-This complexity is the reason that understanding, simulating and predicting the climate system is such a big challenge.
+The poleward transport of energy from the tropics, combined with the rotation of the earth
+(and also the configuration of the continents and ocean basins), dictates the major features of the climate system: trade winds, ocean gyres, upwelling, regions of large-scale convection (rain) and subsidence (desert), etc.
+These features modify, and are themselves modified by, processes happening at smaller time and space scales (e.g. mid-latitude eddies, sea-breezes), creating the myriad of different local climates that people experience around the world.

+It's hard enough understanding the interactions between things happening at different time and space scales in a stable climate, let alone one that's changing due to greenhouse gas emissions.
+The rest of this course will look at how scientists go about doing just that.